-I offer a free 30-minute consultation (either on the phone or in my office), so you can get a sense of whether we have a good match.
+I offer a free 10-minute phone consultation for you to get a sense if we are a good match.

-This will be discussed during the initial appointment, the average cost of a session is $130 – $180 and a session is approximately 50 minutes.
+This will be discussed during the initial appointment; the average cost of a session is $200 and a session is approximately 50 minutes.

 You will not be billed for a missed appointment if 24 hours notice is given.
 If notice is not given, you will be billed for the hour.

 E-transfer, Cash, Check, Mastercard, Paypal, Visa accepted for payment at the time of service.

 You are expected to talk about what is most important to you.
 You will be doing most of the talking and you may talk about whatever is concerning you.

 You are expected to be an active and committed partner in the counselling process.
 This includes attending sessions and completing any assigned therapy “homework”.